curvegrid/go-ethereum-wiki/JavaScript-Console.md

 * enable the admin, official DApp and miner API over the IPC interface
 * enable the eth and web3 API over the RPC interface

 Please note that offering an API over the `rpc` interface will give everyone access to the API who can access this interface (e.g. DApp's).
 So be careful which API's you enable.
-By default geth enables all API's over the `ipc` interface and only the db,eth,net and web3 API's over the `rpc` interface.
+By default geth enables all API's over the `ipc` interface and only the eth,net and web3 API's over the `rpc` and `ws` interface.

 To determine which API's an interface provides the `modules` transaction can be used, e.g. over an `ipc` interface on unix systems: